davidhwyllie/findNeighbour4/doc/rest-routes.md

 ----------
 [/api/v2/clustering](/api/v2/clustering) List the clustering settings operating
 **/api/v2/clustering/*clustering_algorithm*/change_id**  Return the change_id, an incrementing integer which rises as changes are made to clusters
-**/api/v2/clustering/*clustering_algorithm*/clusters**  Lists clusters, and number of mixed and unmixed samples in each.
+**/api/v2/clustering/*clustering_algorithm*/clusters**  Returns cluster summary and detail.
+The former lists clusters, and number of mixed and unmixed samples in each.
+**/api/v2/clustering/*clustering_algorithm*/*cluster_id* **  Returns cluster summary and detail for cluster_id.
+The format is the same as for /clusters, but only details for cluster_id are returned.

 **/api/v2/clustering/*clustering_algorithm*/guids2clusters**  Return a guid -> cluster lookup
 **/api/v2/clustering/*clustering_algorithm*/guids2clusters/after_change_id/*change_id* ** Return a guid -> cluster lookup after some particular point in time.
 **/api/v2/clustering/*clustering_algorithm*/cluster_ids**  Return unique cluster_ids for *clustering_algorithm*